top of page

 Artist: Botanicals

-Nettie Bascomb Brown
+Nettie Baskcomb Brown

 "Botanicals are my passion!
 Plants that feed the bees, ancient plants, nature's medicine, wild foods are all pressed or impressed in my art"